runelite/plugin-hub/README.md

 To add a new dependency, add it to the `thirdParty` configuration in [`package/verification-template/build.gradle`](https://github.com/runelite/plugin-hub/blob/master/package/verification-template/build.gradle), then run `../gradlew --write-verification-metadata sha256` to update the metadata file.
 A maintainer must then verify the dependencies manually before your pull request will be merged.

+## My client version is outdated
+If your client version is outdated or your plugin suddenly stopped working after RuneLite has been updated, make sure that your `runeLiteVersion` is set to `'latest.release'` in `build.gradle`.
+If this is set correctly, refresh the Gradle dependencies by doing the following:
+1. Open the Gradle tool window.
+2. Right-click on the project's name.
+This will contain the Gradle icon (elephant).
+3. Choose `Refresh Gradle Dependencies`.
+If your issue is not resolved, try reloading all Gradle projects.
+This option is located in the toolbar in the Gradle tool window.
+Additionally, try invalidating caches.